Almost exact recovery in noisy semi-supervised learning: MAP estimator in a noisy semi-supervised setting

-In statistical terms, it means we have a strongly consistent estimator of $\sigma^0$.
-The estimator that is known ( see e.g., \cite{Iba_1999}) to be optimal (in the sense that if it fails, any other estimator will also fail) for this problem is the Maximum A Priori (MAP) estimator, defined by
+This estimator is known to be optimal (in the sense that if it fails then any other estimator would also fail, see \textit{e.g.}, \cite{Iba_1999}) for the exact recovery of all the community labels.
+Theorem~\ref{thm:MAP_dcsbm} provides an expression of the MAP.

-The probability is taken conditionally on everything we have observed: the graph $G$ and the oracle information~$S$.

-In unsupervised setting the clusters predicted by the MAP for SSBM are $(B, B^c)$ where $B$ is the set of nodes minimizing the number of edges going from $B$ to its complement $B^c$.
-That is,

-with $\cut(B, G) := \sum\limits_{i \in B} \sum\limits_{j\in B^c} a_{ij}$.
-The condition $|B| = \frac{n}{2}$ restricts the clusters to size~$\frac{n}{2}$.
-Taking out the latter condition leads to solutions with clusters of unbalanced sizes, and methods like RatioCut or NormalizedCut were developed to avoid this issue \cite{von2007tutorial}.
-The following Theorem provides a different type of penalty term for solutions leading to clusters of unbalanced sizes.
-It also extends the cut minimization to the semi-supervised setting, by adding a loss term to promote solutions that agree with the oracle.
-This trade-off involves two factors $\tau$ and $\lambda$, which are fully determined by the model parameters.